developmentseed/collecticons-processor/README.md

 ------

 ## Programmatic API
-Both collecticons programs can be used programmatically.
+Both collecticons functions can be used programmatically.
 ```
 const { compile, bundle } = require('../src');
 ```